 Today, the “Old Village” has two very different faces—each with its own charm.
 In winter, it rests quietly.
 The few residents who live here year-round share the neighborhood with fewer than 30 people.
 Dogs and cats doze on the village square, and a few migratory birds pause briefly as they pass through—there isn’t much more activity.
 Shops, bars, and tavernas are closed, and life shifts to the harbor town of Patitiri.

 As summer draws closer, the "Old Village" blossoms into new life.
-Souvenir shops open their doors, displaying a vibrant array of goods.
-Taverns set up their tables outside, inviting visitors to relaxed evenings.
-The bus resumes its regular schedule, and soon the no-parking signs reappear.
-The village is preparing to welcome its visitors.
-At first, they arrive sporadically, but as summer progresses, they become more frequent until reaching a peak in August.
-On August 15th, locals and visitors alike celebrate the Feast of the Assumption of the Virgin Mary with a procession, a traditional Greek wedding ceremony, and dancing until the early hours of the morning.
+The souvenir shops open their doors and present their colorful variety of goods.
+The taverns put their tables outside and invite you to spend relaxed evenings.
+The bus service from Patitiri to the old village and Steni Vala has resumed regular service.
+The village is getting ready to welcome visitors.
+They are few and far between at first, but as summer progresses they become more numerous - reaching its peak in August.
+On August 15th, locals and visitors come together to celebrate the Feast of the Assumption, with a procession, a traditional Greek wedding ceremony and dancing until the early hours.

 Head to the Old Village in the late afternoon.
 Enjoy an aperitif at sunset and stay for a moonlit dinner.
 Then you'll understand why this once-abandoned place was brought back to life with so much love.